Apple Shareholders Vote for Independent Civil Rights Audit of Company

 "There are no quick fixes to these issues -- nor should there be," Facebook COO Sheryl Sandberg wrote in a blog post responding to the audit in 2020.
 "What has become increasingly clear is that we have a long way to go."

-Among the proposals that did receive a majority vote at Apple's meeting, each of the company's board of directors were re-elected, and Apple CEO Cook's annual compensation was approved.
-Cook had earned more than $98 million last year as part of a stock grant timed to the tenth anniversary of his being elevated to lead the company.
-Cook has said he plans to eventually donate his fortune to charity, much like other tech executives including Microsoft co-founder Bill Gates.
+Among the proposals that did receive a majority vote at Apple's meeting, each member of the company's board of directors was reelected, and Apple CEO Cook's annual compensation was approved.
+Cook had earned more than $98 million last year as part of a stock grant timed to the 10th anniversary of his being elevated to lead the company.
+Cook has said he plans to eventually donate his fortune to charity, much like other tech executives, including Microsoft co-founder Bill Gates.